rothos/choice/index.md

 The quality of intelligence is considered in terms of the depth, clarity, and rapidity of those changes.
 The quantity of intelligence is proportional to the degree that one's perceptions and thoughts are transformed into other perceptions and thought, and is inversely proportional to the time required to implement those transformations.
 The greater the degree of the change in perception, the greater the number of ways in which that change occurs, and the more rapidly the change occurs, the greater the degree of intelligence.

 Clarity is the basis of discipline in thinking.
-In the practice of spirituality, philosophy, and art, <u>clarity</u>, no simplicity, is the more essential value.
+In the practice of spirituality, philosophy, and art, <u>clarity</u>, not simplicity, is the more essential value.
 To speak and write with elegance and grace is not to be demonstrably simple, as much as it is to be profoundly clear.

 The concepts of simplicity and clarity are distinct, even though they may often appear in the same context.